 Title brands indicate whether a used vehicle has sustained damage or might be potentially unsafe to drive.
 If a vehicle's title has been "branded," it is an official designation made by a state agency and should appear on the vehicle's title paperwork.

 A Vermont title may have no more than 9 total brands.
-All brands existing on any non-Vermont title will be carried forward, using brand(s) from the list below.
+When a non-Vermont title is transferred to Vermont, all brands existing will be carried forward.

 A lien is usually placed on a vehicle when you first purchase it unless you pay the full cost with your own funds.
 A lien may also be placed on a vehicle if you refinance it.
 Your lien will be recorded on your title.